tprasadtp/ubuntu-post-install/docs/faq/distros.md

     - Support for Pre-release builds, **experimental** and things might break.
     - It is strongly advised to use them in a chroot or a in a VM and **not** as a daily driver.

-??? info "New App-store on Linux Mint 18.3 and above"
-    Linux mint 18.3 & later releases uses a new App-Store, from which you can directly install Chrome and other popular tools.
-There may be some conflicts in the `/etc/apt/sources.list.d`.
-Where, a single repository might be configured multiple times with same priority.
-Use it with caution.
-The scripts are not tested on Travis on Linux Mint.